Fact Sheet: Spirometry Screening

 - Forced vital capacity (FVC) – This is the largest amount of air that you can forcefully exhale after breathing in as deeply as you can.
 A lower than normal FVC reading indicates restricted breathing.

 - Forced expiratory volume (FEV1) – This is how much air you can force from your lungs in one second.
 This reading helps your doctor assess the severity of your breathing problems.
 Lower FEV1 readings indicate more significant obstruction.

 - Peak expiratory flow (PEF) – Also called peak expiratory flow rate (PEFR), is a person’s maximum speed of expiration.

-The software will automatically calculate a result based on the GLI 2012 calculation algorithm built into the system.
+The software will automatically calculate lung function test results based on the GLI 2012 calculation algorithm built into the system.
 This calculation relies on the values of FEV1, FVC and PEFR that are entered by our assessors and utilises the baseline information for the worker, to calculate predicted values.